swellaby/generator-swell/docs/VSTS-TASK.md

 Instead, there is a `task-wrapper.js` file (in the root of your project) that will run the task.

 #### helper.ts
 The Helper class defined in the `helper.ts` file is a simple example of a helper class that provides some functionality which is consumed by `task.ts`.
+The class exposes a single method that provides the ability to determine the number of Team Projects that exist on the specified VSTS account.

 #### task-logger.ts